The Ultimate Guide to the “Chinese Alphabet”

 The Dictionary of Chinese Variant Form, in Chinese the Zhōnghuá zì hǎi (中华字海) takes things to another level, however.
 This rather tame dictionary includes definitions for a mere 106,230 characters!

-So if you are ever asked how many letters in the Chinese alphabet you can not only claim that question is factually incorrect, but you can fire some insane numbers at them, purely for intimidation purposes!
+So if you are ever asked how many letters in the Chinese alphabet you can not only claim that question is factually incorrect, but you can fire some huge numbers at them, at get them well and truly intimidated!

 In terms of learning Chinese the numbers aren’t so daunting, let’s paint a picture…